 White House defends response to toxic train derailment

+The Feb 3. derailment in East Palestine, Ohio, left toxic chemicals spilled or burned off, prompting evacuations and fears of contamination by wary residents distrustful of the state and federal response.

-The administration said it has “mobilized a robust, multi-agency effort to support the people of East Palestine, Ohio,″ since the Feb.
-3 derailment.
+The administration said it has “mobilized a robust, multi-agency effort to support the people of East Palestine, Ohio,” since the derailment.
 Michael Regan, head of the Environmental Protection Agency, visited the site Thursday, walking along a creek that still reeks of chemicals as he sought to reassure skeptical residents that the water is fit for drinking and the air safe to breathe.

 No other Cabinet member has visited the rural village, where about 5,000 people live near the Pennsylvania line.
 But administration officials insisted that their response has been immediate and effective.